tommyannguyen/dotnet-microservice-kit/README.md

 This will spin up all the containers required.
 Your Gateway URL will be available on `https://localhost:7002`.

-To bring down all the `fluentpos` container, simply run the following.
+To bring down all the `DotMK` container, simply run the following.

 ```
 make docker-down
 ```

-*Note that the default Docker Images that will be pulled are from my public Image Repository (for eg, `iammukeshm/fluentpos.identity:latest`).
+*Note that the default Docker Images that will be pulled are from my public Image Repository (for eg, `iammukeshm/DotMK.identity:latest`).
 You can switch it your variants if required.*

 ## Technologies & Libraries